 Height and reach is only one aspect of fighting, the fighting style of your opponent will also determine your game plan.

-Here are some useful tips for people looking to deal with taller opponents in Muay Thai
+Here are some useful tips for people looking to deal with taller opponents

-Lean Back – The Most Effective Technique
+Lean Back – An Effective Technique for Short Fighters

 This is probably the most effective technique that you can use against a taller fighter.
 Because your opponent is taller than you, their kicks are going to be higher up on your body.
 Whenever you see a kick coming you simply need to lean back and you will see the kick flying over your head.
 This will ensure that you don’t have to take any damage on your arm from blocking all the kicks.